DarkangelKid/rss/README.md

 We agree on the Allman style but here are some further propositions to allign our code style to.
-I am using github markup of 4 spaces for the initial indent just for the readme file.

 I read through
 ```